 Rents in Cincinnati have increased by 5.7% year over year, and market values are skyrocketing.
 Due to high demand and low supply, real estate prices will continue to increase.
 When the housing supply is lower than demand, people are willing to pay more to secure housing.
 Competition increases, single family housing prices rise, making it more appealing to rent.
 When renters flood the market looking for apartments, rent will rise as well.

 Cincinnati is also home to 18 colleges, with 47 colleges within 50 miles.
 This totals 159,846 students enrolled.
 Recent graduates tend to rent instead of owning a home.
-This constant influx of recent graduates only supports the renting market more.
+This constant influx of recent graduates only supports the rental market more.

 If you own your own home, you have already started investing in real estate.
 There are a few other ways to get started in investing in real estate.
 What you decide to invest in depends on how involved you want to be and how much capital you are willing to invest.